-AIMEE MANN’S HIGHLY ANTICIPATED NEW ALBUM MENTAL ILLNESS OUT MARCH 31 VIA SUPEREGO
+AIMEE MANN’S MENTAL ILLNESS STREAMING NOW ON NPR FIRST LISTEN, OUT MARCH 31 VIA SUPEREGO RECORDS

 SPRING TOUR DATES CONFIRMED

 “One of the top 10 living songwriters along with Paul McCartney, Bob Dylan and Bruce Springsteen.” –NPR Music

 “One of the finest songwriters of her generation.” ￼–The New York Times

 Aimee Mann’s highly anticipated new album Mental Illness—out on March 31 via her own SuperEgo Records —is exclusively streaming now on NPR First Listen, who proclaim “…these songs are buoyantly catchy in their own way, with calmly dispensed beauty that consistently outweighs their dourness,” while the Los Angeles Times furthers “Every doomed syllable is sacred and every tragic rhyme fits, as though each song were a puzzle to which only Mann knows the solution.”
 Additionally, Mann will perform her track “Goose Snow Cone” on “The Late Show with Stephen Colbert” on Monday, March 27.
 Mental Illness can be pre-ordered now at hyperurl.co/aimeemann.